googleapis/google-api-nodejs-client/README.md

 ```

 Once the client has a refresh token, access tokens will be acquired and refreshed automatically in the next call to the API.

+Refresh tokens may stop working after they are granted, either because:
+- The user has revoked your app's access
+- The refresh token has not been used for 6 months
+- The user changed passwords and the refresh token contains Gmail scopes
+- The user account has exceeded a max number of live refresh tokens
+- The refresh token has expired after 7 days

+As a developer, you should write your code to handle the case
+where a refresh token is no longer working.

 ### Using API keys
 You may need to send an API key with the request you are going to make.
 The following uses an API key to make a request to the Blogger API service to retrieve a blog's name, url, and its total amount of posts: